Cost of Attendance Budget

 For new students, relocation to Des Moines is an expense incurred prior to the program and cannot be included in this budget.You should budget $1250 for a single student to $1800 or more for a family.

 Keep in mind that according to Federal regulations, the budget is constructed for a single student only.

-Day care for dependent children can be claimed as an expense for each child (see Daycare Expense Form).
-Spouse must be employed or in school full time.
+Daycare for dependent children can be claimed as an expense for each child (see Daycare Expense Form).
+Spouse must be employed or in school full-time.
 Budget increase for additional loan funds may be subject to credit approval.
-Request a Dependent Day Care Expense form from the Financial Aid Office.
+Contact FAO.